Explanatory notes 2018

-The scheme applies only to the bill based on a property at the time of the revaluation.
-If there are any changes to the property after 1 April 2017, transitional arrangements will not normally apply to the part of a bill that relates to any increase in rateable value due to those changes.
-Changes to your bill as a result of other reasons (such as changes to the amount of small business rate relief) are not covered by the transitional arrangements.
+The scheme only applies to the bill based on a property at the time of the revaluation.
+If there are any changes to the property after 1 April 2017, any increase in rateable value due to these changes will not usually be eligible for transitional relief.
+Other changes to your bill, such as changes to the amount of small business rate relief; are not covered by the transitional arrangements.

 The transitional arrangements are applied automatically and are shown on the front of your bill.

-In most cases properties owned by charities and community amateur sports clubs do not have to pay business rates whilst they are empty.
-Details of all properties that are exempt from business rates whilst empty.
+In most cases properties owned by charities and community amateur sports clubs don’t have to pay business rates whilst they are empty.
+Other properties that are exempt from business rates whilst empty

 Partly occupied property relief

 You are liable for the full business rate bill whether a property is wholly occupied or only partly occupied.
-Where a property is partly occupied for a short time we can award relief in certain cases in respect of the unoccupied part.
-If this applies to you please complete partly occupied online form.
+Where a property is partly occupied for a short time, we can award relief in certain cases for the unoccupied part.
+If this applies to you please complete the partly occupied online form

 Small business rate relief